bhklab/handbook/docs/contributing/adding_content.md

 You should see your changes appear at `http://127.0.0.1:8000/handbook/onboarding/my_new_page/`

-### 4. Commit and push your changes to your branch.
+### 4. Commit and push your changes to your branch

 ```console
 $ git add .